Bayesian Regularization for Functional Graphical Models with Applications to Neuroimaging: Numerical Experiments

 \section{Numerical Experiments}

-We designed simulation studies to assess the performance of posterior inference using the Bayesian functional graphical lasso and horseshoe outlined in Section \ref{sec:prop}.
+We designed simulation studies to assess the performance of both our proposed Bayesian functional graphical lasso and the proposed horseshoe outlined in Section \ref{sec:prop}.
 For our simulation studies, we considered different sample sizes ($N = 5, 20, 100, 200$), graph sizes ($p = 10, 30, 50$), two different types of networks, and both sparse- and dense-sampled functions.
-This allows us to compare the frequentist fglasso of \citet{qiao2019functional}, Bayesian fglasso, and functional graphical horseshoe to each other across a variety of scenarios.
+This allows us to compare the frequentist fglasso\citep{qiao2019functional}, Bayesian fglasso, and functional graphical horseshoe to each other across a variety of scenarios.
 We assess classification accuracy and fidelity of the estimates of both the zero and non-zero entries of the precision matrices in Subsection \ref{subsec:performance}.
-As a matter of practicality for researchers interested in implementing the proposed techniques, we also compare the computational expense associated with each procedure across different computing environments (\texttt{R}, \texttt{NumPy}, and \texttt{TensorFlow}) in Subsection \ref{subsec:comp}.